Take back control: Meaning and effectiveness

 A main message of the slogan was its support for the restoration of a lost British sovereignty that its supporters believed had been taken by the nation's membership of the European Union.
 Through the adoption of the "take back control" slogan, sovereignty became instrumental aspect of the Vote Leave campaign.
 According to Andrew Gamble, the slogan portrayed "a vision of Britain as once again an independent country in full control of its laws, its borders, and its money".
 Gamble has compared the term in this sense to the American slogan used by Donald Trump, "Make America Great Again".

 Another main message interpreted within the slogan is the regaining of control of the borders of the United Kingdom.

-More generally, the slogan symbolized a return to Britain's past.
+More generally, the slogan symbolised a return to Britain's past.
 Some academics have argued that the slogan is linked to Britain's imperial past.
 Jeremy Fox for OpenDemocracy has argued that it "carried an emotional appeal to the English founded on their cultural heritage – just as a similar emotion surely appealed to those Scots who, in voting for independence from the UK in 2014, bore in their veins the widely-resented 1707 Act of Union with England."
 Jack Black has argued that the slogan "provided a prism through which UK-EU relations could be projected through English anxieties regarding its imperial decline."

 Criticism

 The slogan received frequent criticism in terms of its central sovereignty argument.
 The director of think tank Chatham House wrote in June 2016 that it was "an empty slogan unless doing so improves prospects for British citizens.
 In an increasingly interdependent world, Britain will be better off pooling discrete areas of its sovereign power with 500 million fellow Europeans than leaving its population of 65 million beholden to the rules and whims of others."
-Jack Black has argued that "the 'take back control' slogan failed to elaborate on where such sovereignty would lie: with Westminster (the UK government) or with an independent English parliament?"
+Jack Black argued in 2019 that "the 'take back control' slogan failed to elaborate on where such sovereignty would lie: with Westminster (the UK government) or with an independent English parliament?"

 The slogan also received criticism on account of its political framing of border control and immigration.
 Katy Hayward put forward in 2020 that the slogan represented "not only the misunderstanding of the nature of territorial sovereignty in the contemporary world [...] but also a misrepresentation of the UK's borders themselves," as it assumed the UK was an "island nation" and "that border control means, simply, immigration control," despite its land connection to the EU through the Republic of Ireland–United Kingdom border.
 She argued that the border's "very existence disrupts the Brexitian conception of the British state."

 Others have criticised the use of the term to symbolise a return to the past.
 John Agnew stated in 2019 that "Brexit has turned out to be so hard to accomplish because in its most publicly expressed aspiration, to take back control to ‘how things were’, it is impossible."